kdydesign/nuxt-fontagon/README.md

 <br>

 ### `dist`
-Directory for generated font files.<br>
+Directory for generated font files.

 🔔 *The dist option `srcDir` in Nuxt is root path.*

 * Type: `String`